bradrut/lotus-planner/README.md

 # lotus-planner
-The casual planning tool for non-planners.
+A casual planning app for non-planners.